 ~ As mentioned, the first sub-optimization problem has already been extensively studied, and hence we will not provide any further descriptions in this paper.
 However, it is interesting to have some discussions on the second sub-optimization problem~\eqref{CBF}.

-We notice that the optimization problem~\eqref{CBF} is convex if a specific set of $\mathbf{x}_{k:k+N|k}$ are previously given, which has already been discussed in Remark~\ref{CC_Special}.
+We notice that the optimization problem~\eqref{CBF} is convex if a specific set of $\mathbf{x}_{k:k+N|k}$ is previously given, where the convexity of the chance-constrained constraint has already been discussed in Remark~\ref{CC_Special}.
 Therefore, we suggest using an iterative convex optimization algorithm, as outlined in Algorithm~\ref{alg:Framwork}, to solve ~\eqref{CBF}.
 The proposed algorithm aims to solve~\eqref{CBF} using a sequence of convex optimization problems in an iterative manner.
 In particular, the system state $\mathbf{x}_{k:k+N|k}$ of \eqref{CBF} is fixed and updated at each iteration while the control input is treated as the decision variable.
 By applying a suitable stop criterion, we can obtain a near-optimal solution of \eqref{CBF}.
 Note that the variable $j$ represents the iteration number, which ranges from 1 to $j_{\mathrm{max}}$, where $j_{\mathrm{max}}$ is the maximum number of allowed iterations.
 The overall duration of the time interval under consideration is denoted by $k_{\mathrm{max}}$.
 The stop criterion at each $k$ is given as follows.

 where $\varepsilon>0$ is constant, which can be obtained after some offline trials.
 It is worth noting that a weighting matrix can be included in the criterion~\eqref{stop_criterion}.
 However, for simplicity, we have not taken it into account in this case.
 Additionally, it should be noted that we make the assumption that the starting state $\mathbf{x}_{0}$ does not encounter any obstacles and that the robot has the capability to reach the state $\mathbf{x}_{k+1|k}^{*}$ (obtained in Step 10 of Algorithm~\ref{alg:Framwork}) before $k+1$.